ciphernemo/PoE2-Affinity/README.md

 # PoE2-Affinity

 Sets CPU affinity and priority for the Steam-based PoE2 process.
+This is done by automtically changing the Launch Options for PoE2 in Steam.

 ![PoE2 Exalted Orb](https://raw.githubusercontent.com/ciphernemo/PoE2-Affinity/refs/heads/main/exalted_orb.png)